Slack (software): Business model

-Slack is a freemium product whose main paid features are the ability to search more than 90 days' archived messages and add unlimited apps and integrations.
+Slack is a freemium product whose main paid features, limited to Pro and Business plans, are the ability to search more than 90 days' archived messages and add unlimited apps and integrations.
 They also claim support for an unlimited number of users.
 When freeCodeCamp attempted to switch its community of over 8,000 users to Slack in 2015, however, they experienced many technical issues and were advised by Slack support to limit their channels to "no more than 1,000 users (ideally more like 500)".
 That specific limit no longer applied by January 2017.

 Growth

 In August 2013, 8,000 customers signed up for the service within 24 hours of its launch.
-In February 2015, the company reported that approximately 10,000 new daily active users had signed up each week, and had more than 135,000 paying customers spread across 60,000 teams.
+In February 2015, the company reported that approximately 10,000 new daily active users had signed up each week, and that there were more than 135,000 paying customers spread across 60,000 teams.
 By April 2015, those numbers had grown to 200,000 paid subscribers and a total of 750,000 daily active users.
 Late in 2015, Slack passed more than a million daily active users.
 As of May 2018, Slack had over 8 million daily users, 3 million of whom had paid accounts.
 At the time of its S-1 filing for IPO, dated April 26, 2019, Slack reported more than 10 million daily active users from more than 600,000 organizations, located in more than 150 countries.

 In 2019, it was estimated that employees at large firms were sending over 200 Slack messages per week on average.
-From 2013 to 2019 the amount of time spent on work email had declined, which was attributed to the proliferation of Slack and its competitors Symphony (launched in 2014), Workplace (launched in 2016), Microsoft Teams (launched 2017) and Google Hangouts Chat and Meet (launched in 2018).
+From 2013 to 2019 the amount of time spent on work email declined, which was attributed to the proliferation of Slack and its competitors Symphony (launched in 2014), Workplace (launched in 2016), Microsoft Teams (launched 2017) and Google Hangouts Chat and Meet (launched in 2018).